BRITISH SCHOOL OF MARKETING INTERNATIONAL

 Students are subject to the course rules.
-Any damages to property, equipment and rooms will be charged to the student.
+Any damage to property, equipment and rooms will be charged to the student.
 Consumption of alcohol is not permitted on-site by students of any age.
 Drug taking or possession of drugs will result in dismissal, with no refund of fees.
 Bullying will not be tolerated.
 Fire escapes are for emergency use only.
 Students who disrupt the smooth running of the course may be asked to leave.

 Students should aim to attend at least 80% of classes.
 In persistent cases of low attendance, students may be asked to leave BSMI.
 The following procedure will be followed:

 In the event of the student’s death or illness, BSMI accepts no liability unless the cause is shown to be negligence by its staff.
 The school is fully insured with Public Liability Insurance.